Free Trial

 This amount is subtracted from the asset’s original cost to calculate its book value or what it’s currently worth on paper.

-Accumulated Depreciation Account Type
+What is Accumulated Depreciation Account Type?

+Now, you may wonder, what type of account is accumulated depreciation?
 It is a contra-asset account.
 That means it appears on the asset side of the balance sheet but carries a credit balance.
-It reduces the total value of fixed assets, helping businesses reflect the actual value of assets after depreciation.
+It reduces the total value of fixed assets, helping businesses reflect the assets' actual value after depreciation.

 Although it appears with assets, the accumulated depreciation account works like a liability because it holds a credit balance.